timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

 The feeds cache is stored in a ``feed2exec.db`` file.
 It is a SQLite database and can be inspected using standard sqlite tools.
-It is used to keep track of which feed items have been processed.
+It is used to keep track of which feed and items have been processed.
 To clear the cache, you can simply remove the file, which will make the program process all feeds items from scratch again.
 In this case, you should use the ``--catchup`` argument to avoid